13/tasmota-scripts/ESP32-Clock.md

   ON Rules#Timer=2 Do Event ShowTemp ENDON

   ON button1#state DO IF (%var10% > 1) var10 0 ELSEIF (%var10% > 0) var10 2 ELSE var10 0 ENDIF ENDON
-  ON var10#state DO IF (%var10% > 1) var11 0 ELSEIF (%var10% > 0) var11 2 ELSE var11 100 ENDIF ENDON
+  ON var10#state DO IF (%var10% > 1) var11 0 ELSEIF (%var10% > 0) var11 13 ELSE var11 100 ENDIF ENDON
-  ON var11#state DO DisplayLevel %var11% ENDON
+  ON var11#state DO DisplayDimmer %var11% ENDON

   ON Minute=1140 DO DisplayDimmer 13 ENDON
   ON Minute=390 DO DisplayDimmer 100 ENDON
-  ON Minute=420 DO DisplayScrollText guten morgen, 2 ENDON ON Minute=1200 DO DisplayScrollText guten nacht, 2 ENDON
+  ON Minute=420 DO DisplayScrollText Guten Morgen, 2 ENDON ON Minute=1200 DO DisplayScrollText Gute Nacht, 2 ENDON
 ```